 Writing your post

 Before promoting on reddit, take time to review your text post, which consists of a headline and description.
-The headline is what draws clients in, and decides whether they will be interested enough to read your post.
+The headline is what draws prospects in, and decides whether they will be interested enough to read your post.
 Having a good headline is key to promoting your services.
-It should not only be simple and to the point, but also have a ‘hook’ — something to draw the client’s attention.
+It should not only be simple and to the point, but also have a ‘hook’ — something to draw a prospect’s attention.
 For example, instead of Logo Designer Looking for Work, try High Quality Logos by an Experienced Designer.

 For the description, include as many details as possible so clients have a better understanding on how you work.
 Be sure to describe your design process, and discuss specifics such as pricing, revisions and delivery.
 It’s also a good idea to have a few testimonials from redditors whom you have worked with previously to establish credibility.
 And of course, don’t forget to add a link to your portfolio.